iconify/documentation/documents/pages/articles/cleaning-up-icons/validate.md

 They are not allowed.
 Why?

 - They do not scale, thus it is no longer a vector icon.
-- Validating them adds unnecessary complication.
+- Validating them adds unnecessary complications.
 Having content that cannot be fully validated in SVG is not acceptable.

 ## Clean up

 Validation is done during [clean up process](./cleanup.md).

-It is done with `[func]cleanupSVG()` function from [Iconify Tools](../../tools/tools2/index.md).
+It is done with the `[func]cleanupSVG()` function from [Iconify Tools](../../tools/tools2/index.md).